yangyLab/optixde-site/docs/quickstart.md

 # (See the "Cite & Contact" page)
 ```

-## Heat Conduction in 20 Lines: A Minimal Diffusion Solver
+## A minimal diffusion solving using 20 Lines

 ```python
 import numpy as np